dnilosek/fib-overkill/README.md

 # Fibonacci-Overkill

-This is a wildly over-egineering fibonacci calculator, create primarliy for testing a complicated multi-service deploy using kubernetes.
+This is a wildly over-egineered fibonacci calculator, created primarliy for testing a multi-service deploy using kubernetes.

 - [Design](#design)
 - [Build](#build)